|Overall Rating||Pretty Good|

 Sizing: The 158 Deep Thinker felt like the right size for Peter and me with size 8.5 and 9.
 Jimbo would be much better off with the 157w and Tim the 163w their 11 something boots, size and weight.
 All the regular size boards feel like 10 and under would be best.
 Maybe 10.5 with a reduced footprint but anyone 11 and up it’s all about the wides.

 On Snow Feel: Pretty locked in, aggressive and straightliney.
-The Burton Free Thinker seemed like it would have a lot of the magic from the Flight Attendant that we have loved for many years but it didn’t feel that way for us.
+The Burton Deep Thinker seemed like it would have a lot of the magic from the Flight Attendant that we have loved for many years but it didn’t feel that way for us.
 We felt like this board becomes stiff and unfriendly in uneven soft snow but shines in the good high-speed snow.
 It’s like many of the Family Tree directional camber rides we tried when it comes to feeling semi-locked in though and it’s the kind of board that one foot’s off the chair and tracks down a long cat track well.

 Edge Hold: Felt pretty good but we didn’t really get to test it in hard snow.
 We only had a few patches.
 Generally, our experience with Directional Camber boards like this from Burton (we rode a lot too) is they will do pretty well until it starts getting medium hard and by the time it’s hard, the edge is completely letting go.